Governance Home Page

 The academic governance scheme provides for Senate to concentrate on assuring and enhancing our academic quality and standards and the richness of the student experience.

-The Governance Services Unit, which is responsible for the upkeep of this website, provides support for the development and operation of the schemes of corporate and academic governance as well as related functions including legal services, information governance and support for equality and diversity policy.
+The Governance Services Unit, which is responsible for the upkeep of this website, provides support for the development and operation of the schemes of corporate and academic governance as well as related functions including information governance.

 The Governance Services Unit is produces and updates policies and procedures reflecting the range of the Unit’s activities.
 Academic policies and procedures are complied in the Academic Handbook.

-Mark Rollinson - Head of Governance Services and Deputy Secretary
+Mark Rollinson - University Secretary and Head of Governance Services